Sauravkrgupta/Sauravkrgupta/README.md

 - 👋 Hi, I’m Saurav
-- 👀 I’m interested in learning in public and help people.
+- 👀 Passionate about sharing knowledge and supporting others on their learning journeys.
 - 🌱 I know Cpp, C, Java, basic DSA.
 - 💞️ I’m looking to collaborate on OpenSource.
-- 📫 How to reach me ..you can reach me in Telegram -> @Sauravkumar123456, Email -> sauravkumar.4793@gmail.com
+- 📫 Feel free to connect with me on Telegram (@Sauravkumar123456) or via email at sauravkumar.4793@gmail.com.
-- 😄 Pronouns: He/Him.
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once coded an entire project in one night fueled by coffee and curiosity!